 Note: The categorization of bacteria as performing either an autotrophic or heterotrophic biological process is an important distinction that impacts how the fuels derived from the bacteria are sometimes treated under existing regulatory frameworks.
 Bacteria performing autotrophic biological processes (hereinafter referred to as "autotrophic bacteria") make chemical transformations, predominantly photosynthesis, using ambient energy absorbed from the environment, i.e. sunlight.
 In this instance, the autotrophic bacteria itself provides energy content to the resultant fuel by photosynthesizing sunlight.
-Bacteria performing heterotrophic biological processes (hereinafter referred to as "heterotrophic bacteria") make chemical transformations using the energy from substances that are ingested, such as carbon monoxide (CO) from an industrial waste gas, serving more in the role of process agent than feedstock.
-In the case of Lanzatech, the heterotrophic bacteria does not actually provide the carbon and energy content to the resultant fuel, but instead processes and transforms the carbon and energy from an industrial source.
+Bacteria performing heterotrophic biological processes (hereinafter referred to as "heterotrophic biological processes (hereinafter referred to as "heterotrophic bacteria") make chemical transformations using the energy from substances that are ingested, such as carbon monoxide (CO) from an industrial waste gas, serving more in the role of process agent than feedstock.
+In the case of Lanzatech, the heterotrophic bacteria does not actually provide the carbon and energy from an industrial source.